MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5-1.md

    // Define function for initialize init () {

+      // Set the initial size
+      // based on the canvas size
       this.width = this.ctx.canvas.width
       this.height = this.ctx.canvas.height

       // Method getImageData() returns an ImageData object
       // representing the underlying pixel data for a specified portion of the canvas
       // Store the image data on the canvas in img_data